-Calvin Osborne joined Equispheres in December as Chief Operating Officer to guide the company’s scale-up and commercialization efforts.
-Three new reactors are expected to come online in 2022, adding production capacity to meet surging market demand and creating new jobs in the Ottawa region.
+Calvin Osborne joined Equispheres in December 2021 as Chief Operating Officer to guide the company’s scale-up and commercialization efforts.
+Three new reactors were brought online in 2022, adding production capacity to meet surging market demand and creating new jobs in the Ottawa region.

 The company’s aluminum powders are produced by a unique atomization process that creates highly uniform spherical particles with characteristics well suited to the additive manufacturing process.

 Equispheres is a materials science engineering firm specializing in high-performance metal powders for additive manufacturing in the automotive, aerospace, and defense industries.
 We focus on developing innovative, cleantech solutions to help solve advanced manufacturing challenges with our deep knowledge of metallurgy and metal technology.
 Located in Ottawa, Equispheres is a world leader in the development of high-performance metal powders.